QuantumFluxAlgo/prism-apex-tool/README.md

 MESZ5 BUY 2 5550.25 5544.25 5560.25

-This maps directly to Tradovate inputs_utc
+This maps directly to Tradovate inputs:

 Contract = SYMBOL